Jianing-Qiu/TISS/README.md

 <br>
 published at IEEE Robotics and Automation Letters 2022

+The data can be downloaded using this [link](https://drive.google.com/drive/folders/1wJTUIwNBXokB5UUAy_xhKDY3V5fLIBKg?usp=sharing)

 The train and test pickle files contain the data in the following format:
 ```